rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There is a single argument of type list of System.Strings.
 - Returns list of BackupThrottleSettings.
-### blueprint
-- There is a single argument of type System.String.
-- Returns Blueprint.
-### blueprintlist
-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
-    - sortOrder - SortOrder: Sort order of result.
-    - filter - list of Filters: The hierarchy object filter.
-- Returns BlueprintConnection.
-### blueprintnew
-- There is a single argument of type System.String.
-- Returns BlueprintNew.
-### blueprintrecoveryspecs
-list the recovery specs associated with the given blueprint

-- There are 7 arguments.
-    - blueprintId - System.String: The Blueprint ID.
-    - ignoreErrors - System.Boolean: Ignore invalid recovery specs or raise an error.
-    - validate - System.Boolean: Validate the recovery specs if true.
-    - getInvalidSpecs - System.Boolean: Get invalid recovery spec if true.
-    - snappableInfos - list of SnappableInfoTypes: The list of workload recovery points.
-    - failoverId - System.String: Failover summary ID.
-    - resourceSpecType - list of ResourceSpecTypes: The type of resource specification TEMPLATE or INSTANCE.
-- Returns BlueprintRecoverySpecs.
-### blueprintresourcespecs
-Describes the Blueprint resource specs.

-- There are 3 arguments.
-    - blueprintId - System.String: The Blueprint ID.
-    - snappableInfos - list of SnappableInfoTypes: The list of workload recovery points.
-    - failoverId - System.String: Failover summary ID.
-- Returns list of ResourceSpecs.
-### blueprints
-All Blueprints.

-- There are 12 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
-    - sortOrder - SortOrder: Sort order of result.
-    - filter - list of Filters: The hierarchy object filter.
-    - sourceLocationIdOpt - System.String: The ID of the source location.
-    - targetLocationIdOpt - System.String: The ID of the intended remote target location.
-    - statusOpt - BlueprintStatus: The status of the Recovery Plan.
-    - failoverStatusOpt - FailoverStatusEnum: The status of the Recovery Plan failover.
-    - blueprintRecoveryTypes - list of BlueprintRecoveryTypes: Recovery type of the Recovery Plan.
-    - isBlueprintVisible - System.Boolean: Flag to enable visibility of the Recovery Plan.
-    - blueprintIds - list of System.Strings: Recovery plan IDs.
-- Returns BlueprintNewConnection.
-### brandlogo
-- The brandlogo subcommand takes no arguments.
-- Returns GetBrandLogoReply.
 ### browsecalendar
 Browse Exchange calendar.